beezwax/fmrest-ruby/README.md

 ### Model.has_portal

-You can define portal associations on your model as such:
+You can define portal associations on your model wth `has_portal`, as such:

 ```ruby
 class Honeybee < FmRest::Spyke::Base